 “How long?”
 I ask.

-“Let’s go.”
 We hurriedly get into the waiting SUV and Lawrence drives like a bat out of hell.
-I swear, we were floating down the road.
-We arrived at this bungalow in the blink of an eye.
+I swear, we’re floating down the road.
+We arrive at this bungalow in the blink of an eye.
 The black and whites have already arrived and just as we get out of the car, I hear gunshots in or near the house.

 We spread out and furiously start searching the house.
 After an eternity, I hear rumbling upstairs.
 I don’t remember touching one stair as I rise from the first floor to the second.
 There in the hallway, Williams has David in an unrelenting choke hold.
 I bend down and get right in his face.

 “Where is she?”
 I growl at him.
-Before he could speak, Taylor calls from the room at the end of the hall.
+Before he can speak, Taylor calls from the room at the end of the hall.

 “She’s here!”
 I look at Williams.